 The Harappan made very fine paintings depicting fish, animals, birds, geometrical designs & flowers on the outer red surface of the pot in black color.
 These paintings informed us that the art of painting was highly developed during the Harappan Age.
 Colors used in these painting through light on knowledge of chemical science.

 Paintings during Vedic Age

 During the later Vedic, Age paintings were made in blue color on the outer surface of Grey colored pots used by Aryan.
 These depict geometrical & floral designs.

 Painting during Post Mauryan Age

-- Some of caves of Ajanta such of cave number 9 & 10 contain paintings of this age.
-Theme of these paintings was Buddhist.
+Some caves of Ajanta such as cave numbers 9 & 10 contain paintings of this age.
+The theme of these paintings was Buddhist.

 Post Gupta Age Painting